by Benjamin Marks, Economics.org.au editor-in-chief

 Congratulations to Sam Kennard, of Kennards Self Storage and the Liberal Democratic Party, on his triumph in yesterday’s North Sydney by-election.
 Congratulations also to his campaign team, led brilliantly by Trisha Jha, Brian Marlow and Austen Erickson.

 Idiots in the mainstream media, ignorant of democracy, are parroting that the “Liberal” Party’s Trent Zimmerman won.
-But it is more democratic (in the best sense of the word) to appraise the outcome on the quality, rather than quantity, of votes.
+But it is more democratic to appraise the outcome on the quality, rather than quantity, of votes.
 After all, favouring quantity over quality is the philosophy of the pack hunt, the lynch mob and the gang rape.

 But Sam’s large victory margin should not lead us to complacency, especially as the quality of votes attracted could have been higher.
 For example, Sam could have emulated that great demagogue Donald Trump.
 Just as Trump ran a campaign to see President Obama’s birth certificate, because he wasn’t sure he was an American citizen, so Kennard could have run a campaign to see Zimmerman’s birth certificate, because he wasn’t sure how long it was that Zimmerman hadn’t had a real job — that is, a job that wasn’t tax-funded or funded by those trying to receive taxes.
 (It was revealing that in the survey on Zimmerman’s campaign website, asking which of a list of issues did the community consider important, lower taxes and deregulation were not even listed by Zimmerman as options to preference.)

-Of course, I’m not suggesting that Federal Parliament should take place inside a Kennards Self Storage facility; I trust Sam would not allow such activities on his property.
+Of course, I’m not suggesting that Federal Parliament should operate in a Kennards Self Storage facility; I trust Sam would not allow such activities on his property.
 No. Federal Parliament should move into smaller premises, as befits a proudly free enterprise country.
 And rather than on a hill, Parliament should be on land that is low-lying, as befits politicians.

 So, if turning Federal Parliament into a Kennards Self Storage is not what those supporters were thinking, then why do they think that Sam’s business skills would help him make a positive impact in Parliament?
 How can Sam’s proven ability to attract and satisfy customers, in any way, indicate his potential to attract votes?
 In business, customers choose to spend their own money on specific products.
 In sharp contrast, in politics, voters are forced to get their name marked off the electoral roll and then they can vote towards confiscating and redirecting vague and shifting combinations of the money, property and freedoms of others.